murphyslaw480/idea-game/README.md

 There are other ways to incorporate changes from one branch into another, but merging is the simplest and most common.

-### Using Git to work on the game

-In general, you'll want to develop individual features on separate branches.
-In practice, it's not a big deal what branch you work on, because it's pretty easy to move commits between branches later.
-However, if you know what you're planning to do, you should start by creating a new branch.

-As you work, you should periodically stage and commit your changes.
-You don't need to worry too much about making your commits consistent or about making too many or too few commits, because commits can be combined or re-worked later if needed.

 [1]: https://github.com/
 [2]: http://windows.github.com/